 “Rethinking Transnational Insurgencies,” w/ Paul Staniland (available upon request).

-"The Geography of Separatist Violence: A Geospatial Analysis," w/ David Carter and Ken Schultz (in progress).
+"The Geography of Separatist Violence: A Geospatial Analysis," w/ David Carter and Ken Schultz (available upon request).

 “Making Rebellion Legible: Insurgent Diplomatic Institutions and Transnational Cooperation” (in progress).

 “Disaggregating Disagreement: Understanding the Relationship Between Hobbes and Realism” (working paper).

 "What the Kurdish Independence Referendum Means for the Middle East."
 UN Dispatch, Global Dispatches Podcast, 5 October 2017.

 "5 Things to Know About the Referendum in Iraqi Kurdistan."
 The Monkey Cage Blog, The Washington Post, 19 September 2017.

 "The Kurdistan Region of Iraq is Going to Vote on Independence.
 Here's What You Need to Know."
 The Monkey Cage Blog, The Washington Post, 21 June 2017.